 - Electronic Medical Equipment – Cascade requires that all medical equipment sent to us for processing be decontaminated and/or show evidence that it does not have any surface contamination with potential bloodborne pathogens.
 Hospitals, police departments, cardiac science organization and labs that handle bloodborne pathogens (BBPs) are required by OSHA (29 CFR 1910.1030) to implement a BBP program and control the handling and disposal of items with BBPs.
 This includes medical equipment sent to vendors like Cascade for final processing.
 Any item sent off site that may contain BBPs must be clearly labeled and the vendor must be informed in order to protect all parties.
 In addition, there are certain medical devices and supplies we cannot accept, regardless of whether they are decontaminated (see list above).

-To ensure the safety of Cascade staff, we require the surfaces of all devices to be free from infectious material contamination and that orgnizations handling BBPs have an effective BBP control program in place.
-Effectiveness is determined by a review from Cascade’s EH&S Coordinator to determine whether a program exists, is compliant with the OSHA requirement, and is effectively implemented (which can be demonstrated by a third party audit through a program like the Joint Commission.)
+To ensure the safety of Cascade staff, we require the surfaces of all devices to be free from infectious material contamination and that organizations handling BBPs have an effective BBP control program in place.
 In addition, it is very helpful for each medical device sent to Cascade to be delivered with a Certificate of Decontamination.
 The information provided in a Certificate of Decontamination allows our trained technicians to determine what measures must be taken to uphold universal precautions and prevent exposure to infectious materials.
 The certificate should accompany each device or pallet for items used in a medical setting, excluding office electronics such as monitors, printers, and desktop computers.
 If the equipment has not been used, the paperwork must clearly state that the equipment is unused and therefore contains no infectious substances.

 Certificates of Decontamination